F-1 Economic Hardship

 Application Process

 - Form I-765: Application for Employment Authorization.
 Download form directly from USCIS website.
+(Severe Economic Hardship is not currently eligible for electronic filing--as of August 2025)

-- Letter explaining your situation
+- Letter from you explaining your situation

 - Documentation supporting your case

-- Copy of your DU I-20 recommending economic hardship (issued by ISSS after you meet with an advisor and are determine eligible)
+- Copy of your DU I-20 recommending economic hardship

 - Photocopy of your F-1 visa